OlumideOlumayegun/exploratory-data-analysis-of-nobel-prize-winners/README.md

 The Nobel Prize is one of the most prestigious global honors, awarded annually since 1901 in categories such as Physics, Chemistry, Medicine, Literature, Economics, and Peace.

-This project uses data analysis and visualization techniques to explore:
+This project uses data analysis and visualisation techniques to explore:

 * Distribution of Nobel Prize winners across categories
 * Geographic dominance and the rise of the United States